It’s so important for kids to make friends and learn how to be a guest. Here are 10 rules for visiting friends’ homes.

 Recently a neighbor child stopped by to play.
 My kids were excited to have a guest, and it was fun for them to play.

 Within a few minutes of arriving, the boy told me he was hungry.
-Dinnertime was approaching and I wasn’t going to feed my kids that close to dinner so that’s what I said. (*Please note: I know this child is well fed at home.
+Dinnertime was approaching and I wasn’t going to feed my kids that close to dinner so that’s what I said, although they could have a small healthy snack. (*Please note: I know this child is well fed at home.
 If he wasn’t, I would’ve reacted differently)

 He started wandering through the house and opening closets and such.
 I politely asked him to not open things without asking- that’s what I expect my kids to do at their friends’ houses.
 He stomped off to another area and did the same thing.

 About this point, I told him I wasn’t trying to be mean, but at our house, I expect guests to follow our rules.
 I let him know he’s welcome to visit, and shared with him what I expect.

 I honestly wasn’t sure how he would react but he looked surprised and said, “you’re the meanest mom in the neighborhood.”